algosup/2024-2025-project-4-web-fpga-team-5/documents/technical/technicalSpecifications.md

 #### Tailwind CSS Installation

-To install Tailwind CSS you could follow the installation guide in their [official website](https://tailwindcss.com/docs/installation/using-vite).
+To install Tailwind CSS you can follow the installation guide on their [official website](https://tailwindcss.com/docs/installation/using-vite).

 To install Tailwind CSS using Vite: